 - Give you a general assessment of the strengths and weaknesses of your case to help you decide whether to go to trial.

 No Upfront Costs

 When you think of truck wreck lawyers, you probably think of lots of money coming out of your pocket.
 In some cases, such as divorces, that is certainly the case.
-But truck accident cases are different.
-Most truck accident attorneys in Houston, including our law firm, Husain Law + Associates, P.C., represent clients in 18-wheeler truck accident cases on a contingency fee basis.
+But commercial vehicle accident cases are different.
+Most semi-truck accident attorneys in Houston, including our law firm, Husain Law + Associates, P.C., represent clients in 18-wheeler truck accident cases on a contingency fee basis.

 In a contingency fee case, the client does not pay any legal fees upfront.
 If and when the case resolves in the client’s favor through settlement or lawsuit, the law firm that represented the client gets paid out of those proceeds.
 If the case is unsuccessful, the client does not owe any attorney fees.